InnovAction exists to Facilitate Innovation into Action.

-Our programs are aimed at lifting the innovation capability of individual leaders and teams, even entrepreneurs starting new businesses or building and launching new offerings.
+Our programs are aimed at lifting the innovation capability of individuals, leaders and teams, even entrepreneurs starting new businesses or building and launching new offerings.

 We setup the Melbourne Chapter of the international Startup Leadership Program, SLP, a 6 month general management program for CEOs and founders of early stage ventures.
-Melbourne is one of 20 cities running SLP and there have been more than 2,000 graduating fellows internationally.
-We are also working to establish the Sydney Chapter as well.
+Melbourne was one of more than 25 cities to have run SLP and there have been more than 2,000 graduating fellows internationally.

 We support a wide range of entrepreneurial and innovation programs, including accelerators and incubators.